What's 0.3 As A Fraction

 Before we dive into the conversion, let's quickly review the basics of decimals and fractions.

 • Decimals: Decimals are a way of representing numbers that are not whole numbers.
 They use a decimal point to separate the whole number part from the fractional part.
 The digits to the right of the decimal point represent tenths, hundredths, thousandths, and so on.
-For example, in 0.3, the '3' represents three-tenths.
+Take this: in 0.3, the '3' represents three-tenths.

 • Fractions: Fractions represent parts of a whole.
 They consist of a numerator (the top number) and a denominator (the bottom number).
 The numerator indicates how many parts you have, and the denominator indicates how many parts make up the whole.
-For example, 1/2 represents one out of two equal parts.
+To give you an idea, 1/2 represents one out of two equal parts.

 Converting 0.3 to a Fraction: A Step-by-Step Guide